RockNess

-RockNess was an annual music festival which took place in Scotland at Clune Farm, Dores, on the banks of Loch Ness near Inverness in the Scottish Highlands.
-The first Rockness festival took place on 24 June 2006 and continued to grow in size every year until 2013, which was the last running year of the festival.
-In June 2008 AEG took over as the main promoter of the festival.
+RockNess was an annual music festival which took place in Scotland at Clune Farm, Dores, on the banks of Loch Ness in the Scottish Highlands.
 The festival was known as "the most beautiful festival in the world" and "the only festival with its own monster" due to its scenic location at Loch Ness which is the alleged home of the cryptozoological Loch Ness Monster.
-Despite the festival's name it was not solely a rock festival but presented music from all genres, especially mainstream and electronic music.
+Despite the festival's name, it was not a rock festival exclusively, often showcasing dance, electronic, and hip-hop music.

-The festival was cancelled after 2013.
+The inaugural Rockness festival took place on 24 June 2006.
+In June 2008, AEG took over as the main promoter of the festival.
+The festival grew in size each year until its final edition in 2013.

 Beginnings

 Fatboy Slim took his 'Brighton Beach Party' to the shores of Loch Ness to create the first festival which was held on Saturday 24 June 2006.
 All of the 20,000 tickets were sold at price of £32.50.
 The festival had two stages, a main stage and big top, which were active throughout the day.
 It started at midday and both stages hosted different dance acts about every hour and a half.
 Acts included X-Press 2, Stanton Warriors, Scratch Perverts, Linus Loves, Cagedbaby, Audio Bullys, Slam, Mylo, Carl Cox with Fatboy Slim headlining.
 The following year in 2007 the festival was greatly increased in size to accommodate over 35,000 festival goers over two days.
 It was in 2009 that the festival became a three-day festival.